muhaiminmemon/muhaiminmemon/README.md

 <h1 align="center">Hi 👋 I'm Muhammad Muhaimin</h1>

 # 💫 About Me:
-I am a student at the University of Toronto, passionate about exploring the realms of software engineering, machine learning, and cloud technologies.
+I am a student at the University of Toronto, passionate about exploring the realms of software engineering, machine learning, and cloud technologies

 ## 🚀 What I'm Up To